micmejia/bible-dump/AMPC/Matthew/Matt 20.md

-For the kingdom of heaven is like the owner of an estate who went out in the morning [^a]along with the dawn to hire workmen for his vineyard.
+For the kingdom of heaven is like the owner of an estate who went out in the morning along with the dawn to hire workmen for his vineyard.